liquid-state/ls-ui-kit/README.md

 Additionally the style components are currently uncompiled less files, to enable the theme support, you will need to configure your bundler to support less.

-(Creating a simple getting started version with compiled CSS is tracked in #20)
+*Note*: Creating a simple getting started version with compiled CSS is tracked in [this issue](https://github.com/liquid-state/ls-ui-kit/issues/20)

 ## Storybook

 This project includes a storybook which helps to document each of the components and how to use them.

-TODO: Host the storybook so it can be accessed without cloning the repository.
+*Todo*: Host the storybook so it can be accessed without cloning the repository.

 ## Contributing